Term Expires Dec. 31, 2026

 Ward 3: Councilor Kori Rodley

 Kori Rodley is a lifelong Oregonian who first moved to the area in the mid-eighties and attended both Lane Community College and the University of Oregon.
-She currently works as Developmental Disabilities Services Coordinator for Lane County Government and has spent more than 25 years in nonprofit management and government/community service.
+She currently works part of the management team at Developmental Disabilities Services for Lane County Government and has spent more than 30 years in nonprofit management and government/community service.
 She has been active in the Springfield community for some time, including serving on the Springfield Economic Development Agency Board, the Springfield Budget Committee, the Springfield Chamber of Commerce, Fire Governance Committee, HOME Consortium, Human Services Commission, Human Services Commission Executive Committee, Springfield Legislative Committee, and the Springfield Utility Board Budget Committee.

 Rodley has served on the board of directors for several nonprofit organizations and served as the chair of the Equity and Access Advisory Board for Lane County, the Community Development Block Grants Committee, and as past president of the Tri-County Chamber of Commerce.